How to Use Intuitive Eating to Uncover Your Emotional Eating Triggers: 3 Tools

-Have you ever reached for a snack when feeling stressed or sad, only to realize later that it wasn't physical hunger driving you?
-Many of us have experienced emotional eating—a common behavior that involves eating in response to emotions.
-In this blog, we will explore the concept of emotional eating, delve into how intuitive eating can help with this behavior, and uncover strategies to identify and approach emotional eating triggers effectively.
+Have you ever reached for a snack when feeling stressed or sad, only to realize later that it wasn’t physical hunger driving you?
+Many of us have experienced emotional eating—a common behavior that involves eating in response emotions.
+In this blog, we will explore the concept of emotional eating, uncover how intuitive eating can help with this behavior, and detail strategies to identify and approach emotional eating triggers effectively.

 Understanding Emotional Eating